tubalmartin/YUI-CSS-compressor-PHP-port/README.md

 ## 3. Unit Tests

-Unit tests from YUI are not modified to fit this port so that you if a YUI test fails you can see the improvements/fixes this port provides over the original.
+Unit tests from YUI have been modified to fit this port.

-**60+** unit tests written!!

 How to run the test suite:

 * You need a server with PHP 5.0.0+ installed.
 * Download the repository and upload it to a folder in your server.
+* Run `php composer.phar install` in project's root to install dependencies.
 * Open your favourite browser and enter the URL to the file `tests/run.php`.

 <a name="api"></a>